onemaria/metadataDashboard/README.md

 ### Intro

-This project uses [Uvicorn as a web server](https://www.uvicorn.org/) and [FastAPI web framework](https://fastapi.tiangolo.com/) to make fetch metadata from [CrossRef](https://api.crossref.org/swagger-ui/index.html), cache it in a Redis DB and store it in a Postgres DB.
+This project uses [Uvicorn as a web server](https://www.uvicorn.org/) and [FastAPI web framework](https://fastapi.tiangolo.com/) to fetch metadata from [CrossRef](https://api.crossref.org/swagger-ui/index.html), cache it in a Redis DB and store it in a Postgres DB.

 This microservice connects to a locally running Keycloak, Postgres and Redis database.